ViktorJoseph/ViktorJoseph/README.md

 I enjoy working in teams, pair programming and collaborating with other developers on innovative products.

-😄 Pronouns: he/him.
-🌱 I’m currently learning Node.js, and Solidity 🔥🚀
+🌱 Currently learning Node.js, and Solidity 🔥🚀

-👯 I’m better adapted in a startup environment.
+👯 Thrive in a startup environment.

 💬 Ask me about Product Design, React.js, Flutter, Web Performance, PWA, Testing, Open Source, Developer Communities